 Home Subscriber Server (HSS)

-HSS is a database that maintains user profile and location information and is responsible for name/address resolution.
+HSS is a database that maintains user profiles and location information.
+It handles name and address resolution.
 HSS is also responsible for authentication and authorization.

 Subscriber Location Function (SLF)

-SLF is responsible for assigning HSS to user in home network.
-To achieve this function SLF keeps track of all HSSes.
+SLF assigns HSS to a user in the home network.
+To achieve this function SLF keeps track of all HSS.

-Media Gateway resides at the inteface between SIP based IMS network and traditional PSTN network.
-More details are found in RFC 3372 (Session Initiation Protocol for Telephones (SIP-T): Context and Architectures)
+Media Gateway resides at the interface between SIP-based IMS network and traditional PSTN network.

 Media Gateway Control Function(MGCF)

-Media Gateway Control Function controls media gateways, converts codecs where necessary and may serve as a breakout to a circuit-switched network.
+MGCF controls media gateways and converts codecs where necessary.
+Also, it may serve as a breakout to a circuit-switched network.

 Breakout Gateway Control Function (BGCF)

-When Media Gateway Control Function does not include breakout to circuit-switched network, BGCF takes care of this functionality.
+When MGCF does not include breakout to CS network, BGCF takes care of this functionality.